 Using this we see that $1$-RQC fails even when restricting interpretations to lie inside this indiscernible set.
 As the trace on $J$ of the first-order structure on $G$ is just pure equality, parity cannot be defined by any first-order logic formula on $J$.

-We consider now consider restricting interpretations to finite \emph{non-degenerate subspaces} of a model $M$ of the theory: those for which the form restricted to the subspace is non-degenerate.
-Any finite set $P_0$ has a finite superset $P'_0$ that is in this class: for any $p \neq 0 \in P_0$ such that $\bilin(p, q)=0$ for each $q \in P$, we throw into $P_0$ an element $q'$ such that $\bilin(p, q') \neq 0$.
+We now consider restricting interpretations to finite \emph{non-degenerate subspaces} of a model $M$ of the theory: those for which the form restricted to the subspace is non-degenerate.
+Any finite set $P_0$ has a finite superset $P'_0$ that is in this class: for any $p \neq 0 \in P_0$ with $\bilin(p, q)=0$, for each $q \in P$, we throw into $P_0$ an element $q'$ such that $\bilin(p, q') \neq 0$.
 We then close under addition to get a subspace.

-We claim that for interpretations of $P$ lying within this class the theory has $1$-RQC.
+We claim that for interpretations of $P$ lying within this class, the theory has $1$-RQC.
 We will use the well-known fact that as a vector space $M$ is the direct sum of $P$ and $P^\perp$.
 And the bi-linear form structure on the direct sum is determined by its values on the two components.
-Thus by a standard Fefferman-Vaught argument, any sentence $\phi$ in $L_P$ decomposes into a bolean combination of sentences $\phi_P$ quantifying over $P$ and sentences $\phi^\perp_P$ over $P^\perp$, uniformly in $P$.
+Thus by a standard Fefferman-Vaught argument, any sentence $\phi$ in $L_P$ decomposes into a Boolean combination of sentences $\phi_P$ quantifying over $P$ and sentences $\phi^\perp_P$ over $P^\perp$, uniformly in $P$.
 But $P^\perp$ is also a model of the same theory, and thus by completeness its theory does not depend on $P$.
 Thus we can reduce to a $1$-RQ sentence.
 The argument for open formulas is similar.

 We combine the above two arguments above to conclude:

 \begin{proposition} If we restrict interpretations of $P$ to be orthonormal, then every $L_P$ sentence is equivalent to a $2$-RQ one.
 Since every interpretation can be mapped to an orthonormal one, we have every $L_P$ isomorphism-invariant sentence is equivalent to a $2$-RQ one. \end{proposition}